 Dates - A Remedy for Obesity?Date sugars contain more complex carbohydrates than other fruits.
 These complex carbohydrates are heavier to digest, and because they release their energy more slowly into your body, curb your appetite longer than simple sugars.
 For this reason dates have been used to treat obesity; they satisfy the sweet craving and prevent binging on heavier, fattier foods like ice-cream.
 Too many dates, however, can make your stomach feel heavy and digestion sluggish.
 Since dates are high in sugar, they are contraindicated for diabetics.

 Dates for Nursing MothersDates have been traditionally used by Muslim pregnant mothers to facilitate childbirth.
 The story goes that when the Virgin Mary was giving birth, she heard a voice telling her, "Shake the trunk of the palm tree towards thee: it will drop fresh, ripe dates upon thee.
 Eat, then, and drink, and be comforted."
 (Qur'an 19:25-26).
-Dates contain phyto-hormones that resemble oxytocin, the 'tend and befriend hormone'.
 Oxytocin helps the uterus contract and tones reproductive organs after birth.
 Oxytocin also stimulates the let down reflex for breastfeeding mothers and alleviates depression during breast feeding.

 A Muscle TonicDates are a tonic for the muscles and heart.
 Re-balancing electrolytes is essential to smooth muscle function.
 Muscle twitches or spasms are often a sign of electrolyte imbalance.
 Since dates are high in dietary potassium, they are helpful in re-balancing electrolytes and supporting good muscle function.
 Their Pitta pacifying effect on the liver helps maintain good vision and prevent night blindness and they are believed to counteract the effects of alcohol intoxication.
 Dates are high in tannins and useful for toning the digestive tract after diarrhea.
 A date and honey paste has been a traditional treatment of diarrhea and dysentery.